CurveDocs/curve-docs/docs/scrvusd/overview.md

 Although the weight is dynamic, it has a upper and lower bound:

 1. The lower bound is defined in the `RewardsHandler` contract as `minimum_weight`.
-This is the minimum percentage of rewards that st-crvUSD will receive.
+This is the minimum percentage of rewards that scrvUSD will receive.
-2. The upper bound is defined in the `FeeSplitter` and represents the maximum percentage of rewards that st-crvUSD will receive from the FeeSplitter.
-The FeeSplitter allows for dynamic weights, which is the case for st-crvUSD.
+2. The upper bound is defined in the `FeeSplitter` and represents the maximum percentage of rewards that scrvUSD will receive from the FeeSplitter.
+The FeeSplitter allows for dynamic weights, which is the case for scrvUSD.
 This upper value can be checked in the `FeeSplitter` contract by calling `FeeSplitter.receivers(i)`, where `i` is the index of the receiver.
 This method returns the address and the maximum weight of the receiver.

 !!!example